nathanl/searchlight/README.md

     search.where("`countries`.`name` LIKE ?", "%#{country_name_like}%")
   end

-  # For every option, we add an accessor that coerces to a boolean,
+  # For every option, we also add an accessor that coerces to a boolean,
   # considering 'false', 0, and '0' to be false
   def search_is_megacity
     search.where("`cities`.`population` #{is_megacity? ? '>=' : '<'} ?", 10_000_000)